 To create a cherry blossom art, cut the bottom of an empty soda bottle, and dip it in pink paint.
 On a sheet of paper, draw the tree trunk and branches, then stamp the ‘flowers’ using the bottle.
 The result will be something stylish as wall art.

 Image credit: It’s Always Autumn

 You wouldn’t believe that this beautiful art can be done by kids, as they look like the work of a professional artist.

-There are only 3 things you need for this: different coloured tissue paper, a canvas, and a spray bottle.
+There are only 3 things you need for this: different colored tissue paper, a canvas, and a spray bottle.
 First, spray the canvas until it’s fairly wet.
 Then cut the tissue paper into various shapes, and place them on the wet canvas (it doesn’t matter if they overlap, it will create cool effects).
-Spray water onto these pieces of tissue paper, and leave them for 20 minutes to let the colours bleed.
+Spray water onto these pieces of tissue paper, and leave them for 20 minutes to let the colors bleed.
 After that, remove the tissue paper and let it dry.

 Isn’t it pretty?
 This artwork looks like something that you would see in interior design magazines, especially with a beautiful wall photo frame!

 Image credit: Molly Moo

 Stick dolls don’t need much work, nor materials.
 Popsicle sticks, markers, and washi tapes are everything you need.
 To make a doll, wrap the stick around with washi tapes for the clothes.
 Once done, draw the face and other body parts using the marker.